temporalio/sdk-go/contrib/tools/workflowcheck/README.md

   - 'some/package/[^/]*\.go'
 ```

-For example, say this function was called from a workflow:
+For example, say this function was called from a Workflow:

 ```go
 func MetricSum(metrics map[string]*Metric) (count int) {